Who We Are

 The Eden Health District addresses its mission by awarding grants for the delivery of specific health-related services.
 The following guidelines will give prospective applicants a comprehensive picture of the Community Health Fund priorities.
 The Community Health Fund invests in programs that provide:

-- Mental Health, housing & homelessness, food & nutrition, and health access
+• Mental Health (with emphasis on youth mental health), housing & homelessness, food & nutrition, and health access

 The Community Health Fund will not fund: